Wangyiquan95/Biological_Programming_from_scratch/README.md

-# Framework of Programming for Biology
+# Guideline of Programming for Biology

 ## Contents
 * [1 Programming languages](#1-Programming-languages)